Maestro (2021 film)

-Maestro is a 2021 Indian Telugu-language black comedy thriller film directed by Merlapaka Gandhi.
-It stars Nithiin, Tamannaah, Nabha Natesh and Jisshu Sengupta.
-A remake of the 2018 Hindi film Andhadhun, the plot follows a blind piano player who unwittingly becomes embroiled in the murder of a former actor.
+Maestro is a 2021 Indian Telugu-language black comedy crime thriller film directed by Merlapaka Gandhi.
+The film stars Nithiin, Tamannaah Bhatia, Nabha Natesh and Jisshu Sengupta.
+A remake of the 2018 Hindi film Andhadhun, it follows a blind piano player who unwittingly becomes embroiled in the murder of a former actor.

-Principal photography of the film began in December 2020 and ended in June 2021, with filming taking place in Hyderabad, Goa and Dubai.
-Due to the COVID-19 pandemic in India, the film skipped a theatrical release and opted for a direct-to-streaming release on Disney+ Hotstar on 17 September 2021.
+Principal photography began in December 2020 and ended in June 2021, with filming taking place in Hyderabad, Goa and Dubai.
+Due to the COVID-19 pandemic in India, the film skipped a theatrical release and had a direct-to-streaming release via Disney+ Hotstar on 17 September 2021.